DomasB/notes/🤖 AI/Grossary/Inference Pipeline.md

 Model deployments run 24x7 and serve inference requests over the network, typically using some model serving infrastructure.
 The [online inference pipeline](https://www.hopsworks.ai/dictionary/online-inference-pipeline) is the code that is executed before and after the trained model makes predictions as part of an online inference request.
 In contrast, a [batch inference pipeline](https://www.hopsworks.ai/dictionary/batch-inference-pipeline) is a program that is run on a schedule to make predictions on (typically) new inference data that has arrived since the last time the batch inference pipeline ran.

-LLM Tags:  #inferencepipeline, #ml
+LLM Tags:  #inference-pipeline, #ml
-LLM Tags:  #inferencepipeline, #modelregistry, #data-pipeline, #precomputedfeatures, #transformation, #encoding LLM Tags:  #online-inference, #offline-inference, #model_serving
+LLM Tags:  #inference-pipeline, #model-registry, #data-pipeline, #precomputedfeatures, #transformation, #encoding LLM Tags:  #online-inference, #offline-inference, #model_serving